-I got tired of manually telling people what song I was listening to, so I built a thing that automatically shares my current Apple Music track on my website.
-Nothing fancy, but it solved my problem.
+I got tired of having to tell people manually what song I was listening to, so I built something that automatically shares my current Apple Music track on my website.
+It’s nothing fancy, but it solved my problem.

-I spend a lot of time listening to music while coding, and I thought it would be cool to have my website show what’s currently playing in real-time.
-I’d seen similar features on other developer sites and wanted something similar for my own.
+I spend a lot of time listening to music while coding and thought it would be great to show what’s playing on my website in real time.
+I had seen similar features on other developers’ sites and wanted something similar for my own.

 The challenge was that Apple Music doesn’t have a public API for this kind of thing.
-I needed to somehow extract the current track info from the app and get it to my website without any official integration.
+I needed to extract the current track information from the app and send it to my website without any official integration.

 Here’s the overall architecture I ended up with: